EmmanuelMess/EmmanuelMess/README.md

 # Hi!
 I'm Emmanuel
 Student, and working on projects.
 I speak native Spanish and fluent English.
-I usually work on projects on for a week or two.
+I usually time-limit my projects to about a week or two.

 ## General knowledge
 I know Java, Kotlin, C, some C++, and python.
 Also, Standard ML and Haskell.